 It’s also estimated that 70% of Americans 65 today will need long-term care at some point, but many Americans nearing and in retirement don’t have long-term care insurance.
 Many people who do want to plan for long-term care costs may not want to invest in traditional long-term care insurance, because premiums can rise a lot, and there are typically no benefits if the owner ends up never needing long-term care.

-An alternative option to long-term care insurance is to use a life insurance policy with long term care benefits.
+An alternative option to long-term care insurance is to use a life insurance policy with long-term care benefits.
 These combine the benefits of long-term care insurance with those of permanent life insurance through the purchase of an optional rider.
 They can still provide a death benefit if the owner passes away without having needed long-term care.
 If the owner does need long-term care, a certain amount of money or time is allotted to cover costs.
 If this amount isn’t used, some policies can offer a “return of premium” guarantee upon death or termination of the policy.
-If a remaining amount is passed on, beneficiaries may be able to enjoy it tax-free.
+If the remaining amount is passed on, beneficiaries may be able to enjoy it tax-free.